sonjay97/Nik3/README.md

 # Nike App
-A fullstack project where I create a Nike app clone.
+A fullstack project where I create a clone of a very popular running shoe's app.

-# NikeFrontend
+## NikeFrontend
-Ever wondered what a clone of the Nike app would like?
+Ever wondered what the frontend of a Nike app would look like?
 Me neither.
 Check it out here anyway under the 'ui' branch.
 Uses React Native and Redux Toolkit Query.

-# NikeBackend
+## NikeBackend
 Ever wondered what the backend logic of the Nike app looks like?
 Now you do.
 Check it out under the 'main' branch.
-Featuring API logic made with Node.JS and MongoDB
+Features API logic made with Node.JS that interfaces with MongoDB.